-Campylobacter jejuni causes an illness known as Campylobacteriosis, more commonly known as gastroenteritis.
-Infection in humans causes acute (bloody) diarrhoea lasting about five days, accompanied by fever and abdominal pain; the incubation period is two to seven days.
+Campylobacter jejuni causes an illness known as Campylobacteriosis, which is more commonly known as gastroenteritis.
+The incubation period is two to seven days and infection in humans causes acute (bloody) diarrhoea lasting about five days, accompanied by fever and abdominal pain.
 The bacterial cells adhere to the walls of the intestinal tract where they damage the walls and produce toxins.
-The disease is usually self limiting.
-However, approximately 0.05% of patients develop Guillain-Barre syndrome (a temporary inflammation of the nerves causing pain, weakness and paralysis) from which 25% recover, 1% suffer from reactive arthritis lasting from a few weeks to months, and 0.01% develop inflammatory bowel disease.
+The disease is usually self limiting, however, approximately 0.05% of patients develop Guillain-Barre syndrome (a temporary inflammation of the nerves causing pain, weakness and paralysis) from which 25% recover, 1% suffer from reactive arthritis lasting from a few weeks to months, and 0.01% develop inflammatory bowel disease.

 The contamination of poultry originates in primary production.
 Studies have identified widespread animal and environmental sources of Campylobacter in the farming area, including:

 The key risk factor for introducing Campylobacter contamination into a poultry flock is human traffic into the shed.
 Other risk factors include equipment movements, staff working with cattle, growing broilers on mixed species farms, flies, darkling beetles and their larvae, composting of dead broiler carcases, infection of the previous flock/inadequate cycle breaks between flocks, partial depopulation of a flock, puddles around sheds and surface water contamination.
-Possible intervention strategies for Campylobacter at farm level focus on improved biosecurity and include:
+Possible intervention strategies for Campylobacter at farm level focus on address these issues as well as improved biosecurity, and include:

-However, intensified biosecurity, environmental and management programs have met with limited success in reducing the prevalence of contaminated flocks.
+However, it should be noted that intensified biosecurity, environmental and management programs have met with limited success in reducing the prevalence of flocks contaminated with Campylobacter.

 Additional measures in subsequent stages of the food chain may need to be developed to further reduce the contamination of poultry meat with Campylobacter.
 Methods such as rapid freezing, vacuum drying/cooling and chlorine sprays/chlorination of processing water are all methods currently being trialled world-wide.

-International risk profiles and assessments for Campylobacter in chickens by bodies such as the World Health Organisation are underway with the overall objective of significantly reducing the Campylobacter food borne illness.
-Strategies for the reduction of Campylobacter in chicken will encompass primary production, processing and consumer education.
+International risk profiles and assessments for Campylobacter in chickens by bodies such as the World Health Organisation are underway with the overall objective to significantly reduce Campylobacter food borne illness.
+Strategies for the reduction of Campylobacter in chickens will encompass primary production, processing and consumer education.
 Interventions aimed at reducing the contamination of poultry meat are expected to contribute significantly to a reduced incidence of illness in humans.